handpoint/handpoint.github.io/about.md

 intro:
   title: "Leading the way.
 Doing it right."
   description: >
-    <p>Handpoint has been a pioneer in defining integrated payments, from advancing the checkout experience with mobile technology to launching open payment integrations for all emerging platforms -- on 3 continents.</p><p>We provide solutions for merchants, acquirers, payfacs, ISOs and ISVs who are delivering this edge for payments: where customer experience and management matter, where payments are embedded seamlessly, and where mobile technology fuels growth.
-Handpoint's software terminal, international gateway, and terminal management system enable the future of acquiring, from mPOS and integrated POS to a future without terminals.</p><p class="specialtxt">Handpoint.
+    <p>Handpoint has been a pioneer in defining integrated payments, from advancing the checkout experience with mobile technology to launching open payment integrations for all emerging platforms -- on 3 continents.</p><p>We provide solutions for software companies, payfacs, merchants, acquirers, and ISOs who share our vision for nextgen commerce: where customer experience and management matter, where payments are embedded seamlessly, and where mobile technology fuels growth.
+Handpoint's APIs, software terminal, international gateway, and cloud-hosted system enable the future of unified commerce.</p><p class="specialtxt">Handpoint.
 Powering the payments revolution.</p>
 blurbs:
   title: Powering business in the aisle and around the globe
   description: With over 20 years of experience, we have helped circa 100 software companies from California to South Africa transform with payments.